immadhavv/flask-hello-world-devops-project/README.md

 ![run-app](images/run_app_border.png)

-Open your browser and visit [](http://127.0.0.1:5000).
-You should see "Hello world" printed on the browser.
+Open your browser and visit [](http://127.0.0.1:5001).
+You should see "CI CD Pipeline!!!" printed on the browser.

 ![hello-world-browser](images/hello_world_browser_border.png)